 ON THIS PAGE: You will learn about how doctors describe the growth or spread of brain stem glioma.
 This is called the stage or grade.
-To see other pages in this guide, use the colored boxes on the right side of your screen, or click “Next” at the bottom.
+To see other pages, use the menu on the side of your screen.

 Staging is a way of describing where the tumor is located, if or where it has spread, and whether it is affecting other parts of the body.
-Doctors use diagnostic tests to determine the tumor's stage, so staging may not be complete until all of the tests are finished.
-Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis (chance of recovery).
+Doctors use diagnostic tests to find out the tumor's stage, so staging may not be complete until all of the tests are finished.
+Knowing the stage helps the doctor to decide what kind of treatment is best and can help predict a patient's prognosis, which is the chance of recovery.
 There are different stage descriptions for different types of tumors.

 There is no formal staging system for childhood brain stem glioma.
 A tumor may be classified as either diffuse or focal.
-In addition, the tumor may be classified by its grade, which describes how much the tumor cells look like normal cells.
-A low-grade tumor is less aggressive than a high-grade tumor.
+In addition, the tumor may be classified by its grade.